-The Preferences dialog is split into seventeen sections.
+The Preferences dialog is split into 16 sections.
 The description page for each section (accessed by the links below) shows an image of the default preferences settings for that section.

 Section What it controls Devices Choose audio host, playback and recording devices and recording channels.
 Playback Length of previews for cuts and effects; playback seek times.
 Recording Settings for playthrough, latency and Sound Activated Recording.
 Quality Choose sample rate, sample format and options for rate and format conversion.
 Interface Interface behaviors, dB display range, choose language and location of Manual, show initial "Help" dialog.
 Tracks Tracks display and behavior; behavior of the Solo button.
-Import / Export Importing: if audio is copied into projects, if tracks are normalized.
-Exporting: how audio is mixed, if Metadata Editor appears, Allegro exports.
+Import / Export Importing: if uncompressed audio is copied into projects or read directly, if tracks are normalized.
+Exporting: how audio is mixed, if Metadata Editor appears, content of Allegro exports.
 Extended Import Specify different importers to open specific audio file extensions.
 Projects Whether to copy in dependent audio files when saving projects, or ask.
 Libraries Download and locate the optional LAME and FFmpeg libraries.
-Spectrograms Settings for presentation of spectrograms.
-Directories Location of the temporary files directory.
+Spectrograms Settings for presentation of spectrograms in the audio track.
+Directories Sets the location of the temporary files directory and displays how much space is available on that drive.
 Warnings Warn or not when disk space is low on startup, when saving projects, mixing down or importing uncompressed audio files.
-Effects Enable or disable effects by type: LADSPA, Nyquist, VAMP, Audio Units, VST.
+Effects Enable or disable effects by type: LADSPA, LV2, Nyquist, VAMP, Audio Units, VST.
 Control display of Audio Units and VST effects.
-Keyboard Keyboard shortcuts for commands.
+Keyboard List, search for and set keyboard shortcuts for commands.
 Mouse Mouse shortcuts for commands.

 Where are Preferences stored?